 Toss the cooked pasta in with the sauce to combine your brie mac and cheese!

 If you are serving immediately, sprinkle each portion with some crushed Ritz Crackers and fresh parsley for garnish and eat while hot.
+This is the easy stovetop version.

 I love serving this pasta with a side of Homemade Garlic Breadsticks if you are looking for double carbs!